-4. Not later than the beginning of the junior year, candidates must declare the particular subjects in which they wish to major, or alternative areas of concentration.
-The following are recognized as

-Arts subjects in which it is possible to major: enthropology, classics, economics, English, French, geography, German, history, Latin, mathematics, philosophy, political science, psychology, religious studies, sociology and Spanish.
-In addition, Asian Studies, Atlantic Canada Studies and West European Studies are tree areas of concentration which are formally reganized; and alternative areas, tailored to the needs and interests of particular students, may be devised and approved by the Dean of the Faculty.
-Once major subjects or areas of concentration have been declared, candidates' programs must be peroved annually, and supervised, by the Departments in which they are majoring or by the persons responsible for their areas of concentrawhile a subsequent change of major subject or area of concentration is possible, students are advised that such a change may necessitate additional courses in order to meet graduation partition in the regulations governing the major mogram will be those in effect at the time of leclaration of the major.

-addition to satisfying requirement 3, each modidate must receive credit for the equivalent of the equivalent of the major or in the chosen area of the major or in the chosen area of the major or in the chosen area of the course or courses taken in fulfillment of the six must be at the 300-level or above.
-No the partment may require more than the equivalent the cipht full courses in the major subject.
+- Not later than the beginning of the junior year, candidates must declare the particular subjects in which they wish to major, or alternative areas of concentration.
+The following are recognized as Arts subjects in which it is possible to major: anthropology, classics, economics, English, French, geography, German, history, Latin, mathematics, philosophy, political science, psychology, religious studies, sociology and Spanish.
+In addition, Asian Studies, Atlantic Canada Studies and West European Studies are three areas of concentration which are formally organized; and alternative areas, tailored to the needs and interests of particular students, may be devised and approved by the Dean of the Faculty.
+Once major subjects or areas of concentration have been declared, candidates' programs must be approved annually, and supervised, by the Departments in which they are majoring or by the persons responsible for their areas of concentration.
+While a subsequent change of major subject or area of concentration is possible, students are advised that such a change may necessitate additional courses in order to meet graduation requirements.
+The regulations governing the major program will be those in effect at the time of declaration of the major. - 5.
+In addition to satisfying requirement 3, each candidate must receive credit for the equivalent of not fewer than six full University courses in the subject of the major or in the chosen area of concentration; but may count among these six any relevant course or courses taken in fulfillment of requirement 3.
+Not fewer than four of the six courses must be at the 300-level or above.
+No department may require more than the equivalent of eight full courses in the major subject.